Thatcham railway station: Current layout

 Thatcham station has two platforms, one on each side of the main line.
 At the eastern end of the station there is a footbridge over the line, replacing the old footbridge that was located at the western end.
 At the western end of the platform there is a level crossing.

 On the up platform is a ticket office that is open Mondays to Saturdays and two access points to the station car park.
 On the north side of the line west of the station is a Royal Mail sorting office next to where the ordnance depot used to be.

 On the down platform is a small shelter and access to a small car park.
 The Kennet and Avon Canal runs parallel to the station and can be reached from the road at the western end of the station.

-During 2018 the station was closed for periods as part of the electrification project bringing overhead electric cables to the Reading to Taunton line, which in turn will allow the running of the new Hitachi built British Rail Class 800 and Class 387 commuter trains.
+During 2018 the station was closed for periods as part of the overhead electrification of the Reading to Taunton line, which allowed for the running of the Hitachi built British Rail Class 800 and Class 387 commuter trains.